 7. Sony A7C

-Its superior image quality, speed, great autofocus, and smooth image stabilization are some of the factors that make it an industry hit.
-More serious photographers can also get the A7R III, or A7R IV, but we don’t think those are worth the extra cash unless you are really dedicated to this art.
+Its superior image quality, speed, low-light performance, color theory, fast autofocus, and smooth image stabilization are some of the factors that will make it an industry hit.
+It’s definitely one of the best Sony cameras.

 9. Sony A9 II

 We can’t make a list of the best Sony cameras without including the Sony A9 II.
 This is the best of the best, costing a whopping $4,500 on average.
 Professionals will appreciate its 24.2MP stacked sensor, 20fps shooting, 60 AF/AE calculations per second, real-time tracking and autofocus, fast speed Wi-Fi, Bluetooth, one Gbps ethernet, wireless PC tethering, 4K recording, and more.
 This thing is a beast!